 Temple Visit Information

-Visits are only to be conducted in these set times.
-Visits last approximately 45 minutes to 1 hour.
+- Visits can last approximately 45 minutes to 1 hour.

 - Visitors must remove their shoes when entering the prayer hall.
 This also applies to persons in wheelchairs and babies (where possible).